What is Endometriosis?

 - Exercise, childbearing and breastfeeding are also thought to mitigate against endometriosis.

-Ilana Sowter is an Acupuncturist and Chinese herbalist on the North Shore of Auckland.
+Ilana Sowter is an Acupuncturist and Chinese herbalist in the Inner Northern suburb of Fairfield, Melbourne.